-The flat hierarchy – why it isn’t always a good thing
+The flat hierarchy in Denmark – why it isn’t always a good thing

 If you ask the Danes what they like about their business culture, they’re sure to mention the flat hierarchy.